leeky-mem/notes/hacking-notes/privilege_escalation.md

 `find / -type f -perm -04000 -ls 2>/dev/null`

 [This](https://gtfobins.github.io/#+suid) list contains binaries that can be used for privilage escalation when SUID bit is set:

+## Capabilities
+Capabilities are a way for sysadmins to give an application more capabilities for unprivileged users.
+This way, the admin does not need to elevate the privileges of a user in order to do a specific task.
+[GTFO](https://gtfobins.github.io/#+capabilities) has a good list of binaries that can be used with certain caps.

+List binaries with capabilities: \
+`getcap -r / 2>/dev/null`

+The `setuid` capability can be used to set the uid of a shell to root (uid=0).